eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_security.md

 repositories.
 The tag `<repositories/>` defines the state for each.
 Any repository not listed is always an _open_ repository.
 In the example the `contentroot` is defined to be a closed repository.
 Access to a closed repository will always be checked.
-That means that no anonymous user could now browse a page anymore.
+That means that no anonymous user could now browse to a page in this repository anymore.

 Additionally (and optional), an owner can be specified.
 This should be a login of an registered user.